Elder O. B. Mink

 that the church had superseded the Jewish institution with its typical gospel,

-church by the Spirit.
-This glorious manifestation of the Divine presence
+existing church by the Spirit.
+This glorious manifestation of the Divine

-in the church was prefigured by the Shechinah glory filling the tabernacle
+presence in the church was prefigured by the Shechinah glory filling the

-banner which Israel let fall through harlotry, by this baptism the church
+takes up the banner which Israel let fall through harlotry, by this baptism

-becomes the exclusive ecclesiastical institution with the favor of the self-revealing
+the church becomes the exclusive ecclesiastical institution with the favor

-God.
-Through the church the Spirit will apply the healing balm of Gilead,
+of the self-revealing God.
+Through the church the Spirit will apply the healing

-rather, the blood of Christ to all for whom He was pierced.
-They are ever
+balm of Gilead, rather, the blood of Christ to all for whom He was pierced.

-beholding to the church for the message of redemption, and apart from this
+They are ever beholding to the church for the message of redemption, and

 Afflictions of the Church - I Corinthians